What happens in the first session?

 The sessions are 50 minutes each for individuals and 60 minutes for couples.
 They are on a weekly basis at the same time and the same place.

-Therapy sessions give you the opportunity to talk about anything that’s on your mind, and usually you will start talking rather than me setting the agenda.
+Therapy sessions give you the opportunity to talk about anything that is on your mind, and usually you will start talking rather than me setting the scene.

 Will I need to agree to a contract?

-In our initial session, we will discuss your expectations of counselling and I will also discuss my confidentiality, ethics, payment, holidays and cancellation policies with you.
-If we then decide to work together we agree to a contract, this will ensure we work within safe and clear boundaries.
+In our initial session, we will discuss your expectations of counselling.
+If we decide to work together we agree to a working contract, this will ensure we work within safe and clear boundaries.
+This includes confidentiality, GDPR, ethics, payment options, my digital policy, holidays and cancellation policies.
 This is also an opportunity for you to ask any questions if you are unsure of anything.

 What if I don’t like it?